timholy/AdvancedScientificComputing/homeworks/tdd.md

 ```

 Notice that this graph has two *connected components*, `[1,2,3]` and `[4,5]`.
-(The numbering of the nodes is arbitrary; Fig. 1 could have scrambled the node numbering and then these wouldn't necessarily have come out in order.
+(The numbering of the nodes--also called vertices--is arbitrary; Fig. 1 could have scrambled the node numbering and then these wouldn't necessarily have come out in order.
 All that matters is the connectivity.)

+For this problem, there are two additional requirements:

-The graph above could be represented an [undirected graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Types_of_graphs) because all the connections go both ways.
+- The graph above is effectively an [undirected graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Types_of_graphs) because all the connections go both ways.
 However, note that I've chosen to represent it in a form that could also be used for *directed* graphs.
-When you write your tests, also come up with an example of a directed graph that isn't symmetric and make sure all the code you write works for this case too.
+Your tests should include at least one example of a directed graph that isn't symmetric, and your code needs to return correct results for both undirected and directed graphs.

-For this problem, **no matter the representation, nodes should be implicitly assumed to connect to themselves**.
+- Regardless of how the "user" represents the graph, nodes should be implicitly assumed to connect to themselves and your tests should enforce that result.
+(Self-connectivity is omitted from the representation in `graph` above.)

 Initially assuming the representation above, solve this problem as a sequence of steps described below.
-I will describe the functionality I want you to implement, but remember to **implement and commit the tests first** and then **implement and commit the code needed to pass the tests you just committed**:
+I will describe the functionality I want you to implement, but remember to implement and commit the tests first and then implement and commit the code needed to pass the tests you just committed:

-- Starting from a given node, return the list of directly-connected neighbors.
-(This may seem trivial with the representation above, but you'll see the point in the final stage of this problem.)
-Your test should include the fact that a node is connected to itself even if the representation doesn't list it explicitly.
+1. Given a graph and starting node, return the list of directly-connected neighbors.
+Remember, your tests should enforce the fact that a node is connected to itself whether or not the user-supplied representation lists it explicitly.
-- Starting from a given node, return the list of all nodes reachable (directly or via hopping from neighbor to neighbor) from that node.
-Your code should use the code you wrote in the first step.
-If you're unfamiliar with the programming concepts needed to solve this problem, a hint is that there are two roughly equivalent approaches: [recursion](https://en.wikipedia.org/wiki/Recursion#In_computer_science) and iteration, often via a stack or queue.
-(If the latter mean nothing to you, it's likely that recursion will be the easier approach.)
+2. Given a graph and starting node, return the list of all nodes reachable (directly or indirectly via hopping from neighbor to neighbor) from that node.
+Your code should use (i.e., call) the code you wrote in the first step.
+If you're unfamiliar with the programming concepts needed to solve this problem, a hint is that there are two roughly equivalent approaches: [recursion](https://en.wikipedia.org/wiki/Recursion#In_computer_science) and iteration, the latter typically via a [stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) or [queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)).
+(Stacks tend to give you "depth-first search" and queues "breadth-first search"; if all this means nothing to you, it's likely that recursion will be the easier approach.)
-- Identify all connected components of the graph.
+3. Identify all connected components of the graph.
 Your code should use the code you wrote above.
-- Generalize your code so that it also supports a graph supplied in *adjacency matrix format*, in which the graph above is represented as
+4. Generalize your code so that it also supports a graph supplied in *adjacency matrix format*, in which the graph above is represented as

 ```julia
 A = Bool[